ans-group/basebot/readme.md

 Getting Started
 ---

+For an in-depth guide see our [Getting Started Guide](https://ans-group.github.io/basebot/getting-started)

 When you first clone the repo you'll want to run `npm i` to install dependencies.
 After that, you'll need two files:
 * firebase.json
 * .env